-&lt;sup>92 Id. at 335 (noting how the Supreme Court refused to enforce the Fourteenth Amendment to states and ultimately hampered civil rights progress).

-See United States v.
+92 Id. at 335 (noting how the Supreme Court refused to enforce the Fourteenth Amendment to states and ultimately hampered civil rights progress).
+93 See United States v.
 Cruikshank, 92 U.S. 542 (1875).

-Barnes & Connolly, supra note 88, at 332.
+94 Barnes & Connolly, supra note 88, at 332.
+95 Id. at 335.

-exercise jurisdiction over state civil rights cases.
-In one fell swoop, the Supreme Court indicated that the federal government would not intervene in egregious racial violence.
-Furthermore, the Court's decision meant that states had ultimate control over civil rights violations.
-For states like Louisiana, this meant that the South would have free rein in dismantling any civil rights progress.
+exercise jurisdiction over state civil rights cases.96 In one fell swoop, the Supreme Court indicated that the federal government would not intervene in egregious racial violence.97 Furthermore, the Court's decision meant that states had ultimate control over civil rights violations.98 For states like Louisiana, this meant that the South would have free rein in dismantling any civil rights progress.
 The Civil Rights Cases of 1883 are also notable.
 In these five consolidated cases, the Court invalidated portions of the Civil Rights Act of 1875 and held again that the Fourteenth and Fifteenth Amendments did not grant federal jurisdiction over the states.
 As a result, federal courts could not intervene and stop egregious racial violence at the state level.
 The Supreme Court's jurisprudence reflected the Court's broader concern about the centralization of power and the Court's belief that it needed to prevent the federal government from encroaching on individual rights.
 However, this reasoning also created a "structural context" that ultimately doomed the civil rights movement in the Reconstruction period.
-102
+However, the state of the civil rights movement in the Reconstruction period.
 The Reconstruction Era's setback in civil rights also limited the jury's development.
 Initially, Reconstruction brought momentum in dismantling racial barriers to jury service and conceptualizing the jury as an essential right.
 For instance, the Civil Rights Act of 1875 prohibited jury discrimination.
-Moreover, the Civil Rights Act built on language from the Fifteenth Amendment which prohibited the federal or state government from denying rights to citizens
+Moreover, the Civil Rights Act built on language from the Fifteenth Amendment which prohibited the federal or state government from denying rights to citizens 98 Id.

+97 Id.

+^{00 7.1}

-&lt;sup>100 Barnes & Connolly, supra note 88, at 338-39.
+100 Barnes & Connolly, supra note 88, at 338-39.

+101 Id. at 340.